-- > To ensure early identification will be achieved through rigorous tracking and careful monitoring, teachers write termly whole class provision maps where children who are underachieving are identified early.
-Appropriate interventions will then be actioned. - ➤ To work within the guidance provided in the SEND Code of Practice 2014. - > To operate a whole pupil, whole school approach to the provision of support for special educational needs. - ➤ To provide Special Educational Needs Co-ordinators who will work with the SEN Inclusion Policy and be situated at both sites (EYFS & KS1 and KS2). - ➤ To provide support and advice for all staff working with special educational needs pupils. - ➤ To ensure that every teacher has the appropriate training to identify and support any child with SEN.
+- ➤ To ensure early identification will be achieved through rigorous tracking and careful monitoring, teachers write termly whole class provision maps where children who are underachieving are identified early.
+Appropriate interventions will then be actioned. - > To work within the guidance provided in the SEND Code of Practice 2014. - > To operate a whole pupil, whole school approach to the provision of support for special educational needs. - ➤ To provide Special Educational Needs Co-ordinators who will work with the SEN Policy. - > To provide support and advice for all staff working with special educational needs pupils. - > To ensure that every teacher has the appropriate training to identify and support any child with SEN.